Now you need to come up with a business plan.

 Your products and services will likely be peppered throughout your business plan, but this section will outline all of them and any key information.
 If you only offer a few products or services, be as detailed as possible.
-If you have many offerings, feel free to summarize by category.
+If you have many offerings, feel free to summarize them by category.
 This list can also be helpful in the future when cross selling.

 Make sure to note where you're sourcing your goods.
 You may be producing goods, buying in bulk, or participating in dropshipping.
 Whichever you choose, your plan will need to be specific.

 5. Marketing plan

 Your plan needs to show how you will position your business and attract customers.
-Whether you will be using B2B marketing (see what is B2B marketing) or DTC marketing, show what sets you apart from the competition.
+Whether you will be using B2B marketing strategy (see what is B2B marketing) or DTC marketing, show what sets you apart from the competition.
 Include what your products or services are, prices, how you'll promote, and where you'll sell them.